-The meta-data prefetching efficiency may deteriorate due to
+The meta-data prefetching efficiency may deteriorate due to several reasons:

-several reasons:

-- files are read in an order which is very different from the order in which they were written. - read patterns change over the course of the time. - file-system aging.
+• files are read in an order which is very different from the order in which they were written.

+- the read pattern can change over the course of the time. - file-system aging.

-An inefficient prefetching increases the number of meta-data read requests and, hence, the number of disk-head movements between the data zone and the meta-data zone.
+An inefficient prefetching increases the number of metadata read requests and, hence, the number of disk-head movements between the data zone and the meta-data zone.
 Moreover, it can become counterproductive because it can fill the buffer cache up with useless meta-data blocks.
-In order to avoid prefetching degradation (and to improve its performance in some cases), we have implemented an on-line meta-data relocation mechanism in DualFS which increases temporal and spatial meta-data locality.
+In order to avoid prefetching degradation (and to improve its performance in some cases), we have implemented an online meta-data relocation mechanism in DualFS which increases temporal and spatial meta-data locality.

-The meta-data relocation works as follows: when a meta-data element (i-node, indirect block, directory block, etc.) is read, it is written in the log like any other just modified meta-data element.
-Note that it does not matter if the meta-data element was already in memory when it was read or if it was read from disk.
-Relocation is mainly performed in two cases:
+The meta-data relocation works as follows: when a metadata element (i-node, indirect block, directory block, etc.) is read, it is written in the log like any other just modified meta-data element.
+Note that it does not matter if the metadata element was already in memory when it was read or if it was read from disk.

+Meta-data relocation is mainly performed in two cases: